knative/docs/docs/reference/serving.md

 <td>
 <em>(Optional)</em>
 <p>From RouteStatus.
-DomainInternal holds the top-level domain that will distribute traffic over the provided targets from inside the cluster.
-It generally has the form {route-name}.{route-namespace}.svc.cluster.local
+DeprecatedDomainInternal holds the top-level domain that will distribute traffic over the provided targets from inside the cluster.
+It generally has the form {route-name}.{route-namespace}.svc.{cluster-domain-name}
 DEPRECATED: Use Address instead.</p>
 </td>
 </tr>